Chaffelson/nipyapi/README.rst

     # in bash
     pip install nipyapi

+    # or with docker support for demos
+    pip install nipyapi[demo]

 You can set the config for your endpoints in the central config file::

     # in python